dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 await router.startCapturing("ReadSingleBarcode");
 ```

-Although the above does the job, a better way is to limit the scan region at the image source as shown in the code snippet below.
+Although the above code does the job, a better way is to limit the scan region at the image source as shown in the code snippet below.

 > When the region is set at the image source, the images are cropped directly before they are collected for processing, so there is no need to change the processing settings any more.